jachzen/cunning_document_scanner/README.md

 ```
     final imagesPath = await CunningDocumentScanner.getPictures(
+      androidOptions: const AndroidScannerOptions(
          noOfPages: 1, // Limit the number of pages to 1
-      isGalleryImportAllowed, // Allow the user to also pick an image from his gallery
+         isGalleryImportAllowed: true, // Allow the user to also pick an image from his gallery
+         scannerMode: AndroidScannerMode.scannerModeFull,
+      )
     )
 ```

 ## Installation